John Byron

-Vice-Admiral of the White John Byron (8 November 1723 – 1 April 1786) was a Royal Navy officer, explorer and colonial administrator.
+Vice-Admiral of the White John Byron (8 November 1723 – 1 April 1786) was a Royal Navy officer, explorer, and colonial administrator.
 He earned the nickname "Foul-Weather Jack" in the British press due to his frequent encounters with bad weather at sea.
-As a midshipman, Byron sailed in a squadron under George Anson on his voyage around the world, though Byron's ship, HMS Wager, made it only to southern Chile, where it was wrecked.
+As a midshipman, Byron sailed in a squadron under George Anson on his voyage around the world.
+However, Byron's ship, HMS Wager, made it only to southern Chile, where it was wrecked.
 He returned to England with the captain of the ship.

 Byron was appointed governor of Newfoundland following Hugh Palliser, who left in 1768.
 He circumnavigated the world as a commodore with his own squadron in 1764–1766.
-Byron fought in several battles of the Seven Years' War and the American War of Independence, and rose to vice admiral before his death in 1786.
+Byron fought in several battles of the Seven Years' War and the American War of Independence, and rose to vice admiral before he died in 1786.
 His grandsons include the poet Lord Byron and the admiral and explorer George Byron, 7th Baron Byron.
-One of Byron's great-granddaughters was the mathematician and informatics pioneer Ada Lovelace.
+One of Byron's great-granddaughters was the mathematician and pioneer in informatics Ada Lovelace.

 Early career

 Byron was the second son of William Byron, 4th Baron Byron and Frances Berkeley, the daughter of William, 4th Baron Berkeley.
-After studying at Westminster School he joined the Royal Navy at the age of 14, making his first voyage aboard HMS Romney in 1738–40.
+After studying at Westminster School, he joined the Royal Navy at the age of 14, making his first voyage aboard HMS Romney in 1738–40.